shaokatullaha/nsx-zero-trust-microseg-iot/README.md

 9. Complete `results/report-template.md`

 ## Disclaimer
-This project is designed for **authorized lab use only**.
-Do not run attack simulations on production networks.
+This project is intended exclusively **only for authorized laboratory environments**.
+No attack simulations should be performed on production networks.